 Diabetes & Foot Ulceration

-Diabetes mellitus (DM) is a global pandemic; in 2015, there was an estimated 415 million adults living with diabetes, approximately 5% of the world population.
-By 2040 this figure is projected to grow by >50% such that 642 million adults, 7.5% of the world population, will be afflicted.
-The prevalence of DM in the United Kingdom is currently 6% i.e. 6% of the population are affected.
-To put that into perspective the prevalence of DM is nearly 4 times higher than all cancers combined and is still rising: it is estimated that by 2025 there will be 5-6 million people living with DM in the UK.
+Diabetes mellitus is a global pandemic; in 2015, there was an estimated 415 million adults living with diabetes, approximately 5% of the world population.
+By 2040 this figure is projected to grow by >50% such that 642 million adults, 7.5% of the world population, will be affected.
+In the UK 6% of the population are currently diagnosed with diabetes.
+To put that into context, that is nearly 4 times higher than all cancers combined and is still rising: it is estimated that by 2025 there will be 5-6 million people living with diabetes in the UK.

-The increasing prevalence of DM has resulted in a dramatic increase in diabetes-related complications.
-Arterial disease is the principal causes of complications with a 4x increase in the lifetime risk of developing coronary (heart), cerebrovascular (brain) and peripheral artery disease (PAD), with disease severity and rates of progression greater than in individuals without DM.
+The increasing prevalence of diabetes has resulted in a dramatic increase in related complications.
+Arterial disease is the principal cause of complications with a 4 times increase in the lifetime risk of developing coronary (heart), cerebrovascular (brain) and peripheral artery disease (PAD), with disease severity and rates of progression greater than in individuals without diabetes.

-The single commonest cause for hospitalisation in patients with DM is foot ulceration for which PAD is an independent risk factor being present in 50% of cases.
-The lifetime risk of DM related foot ulceration may be as high as 25% and its occurrence increases the risk of subsequent major lower limb amputation: 5% of individuals undergo an amputation within 1 year of developing a foot ulcer.
+The single commonest cause for hospitalisation in patients with diabetes is foot ulceration for which PAD is an independent risk factor, being present in 50% of cases.
+The lifetime risk of diabetes-related foot ulceration may be as high as 25% and its occurrence increases the risk of subsequent major lower limb amputation: 5% of individuals undergo an amputation within 1 year of developing a foot ulcer.
 The lack of adequate blood supply contributes to the need for amputation in up to 90% of patients.
-It is thus vitally important for all patients with DM and Foot Ulceration to be appropriately assessed and treated for PAD in order to reduce the risk of subsequent amputation.
+It is thus vital for all patients with diabetes and foot ulceration to be appropriately assessed and treated for PAD in order to reduce the risk of subsequent amputation.

-At the Circulation Clinic we have recognized experts in the assessment and treatment of DM foot ulceration.
-Our aim is reduce the length of time an ulcer is present, reduce the likelihood of an ulcer recurring and most importantly avoid the need for amputation.
+At Circulation Clinic we have recognised experts in the assessment and treatment of diabetes foot ulceration.
+Our aim is to reduce the length of time an ulcer is present, reduce the likelihood of an ulcer recurring and most importantly, avoid the need for amputation.